Turnhouse

-Turnhouse is a suburb in the west of Edinburgh, the capital of Scotland, near Maybury, Gogar, Cammo and West Craigs.
+Turnhouse is a suburb in the Edinburgh, Scotland.
+It is located near to the villages of Maybury, Gogar, Cammo and West Craigs.

 The area is south east of Edinburgh Airport, and Turnhouse is also the name for the former Royal Air Force base (RAF Turnhouse), now closed, which dates back to the First World War and was the origin of the current civilian airport.
 It is now used for cargo operations in tandem with the main Edinburgh Airport.